hotsphink/sfink-tools/mozilla.md

     % hg pull unified

 Read more on the unified repo at <http://mozilla-version-control-tools.readthedocs.io/en/latest/hgmozilla/unifiedrepo.html>.
-I will usually rebase on top of inbound. `./mach mercurial-setup` should set you up with firefoxtree, which will cause the above pull to advance some local tags that will conveniently give you the head of the various repositories.
+I will usually rebase on top of central. `./mach mercurial-setup` should set you up with firefoxtree, which will cause the above pull to advance some local tags that will conveniently give you the head of the various repositories.
 My usual next step is

-    % hg rebase -d inbound
+    % hg rebase -d central

-That assumes you are currently updated to the "patch stack" that you want to rebase, probably with a bookmark at its head.
+That assumes you are currently updated to the "patch stack" that you want to rebase, probably with a bookmark at its head (or the whole stack is on a topic.)

 What's my state?
 ----------------